 When you choose to refinish and preserve your wood surfaces with N-Hance instead of replacing them, you can feel good knowing that you are choosing a path of conservation – saving trees, fossil fuels, and a reduction in greenhouse gases.

 Americans use a staggering 27 percent of the wood commercially harvested worldwide.
 A significant portion of this wood is harvested in an unsustainable manner, making the impact on forest ecosystems that much greater.
 To minimize this impact and to be environmentally conscious, we need to reduce the amount of new lumber used, reuse wood that has already been harvested, and buy wood that was harvested in an environmentally conscious manner to minimize the impact on the forest ecosystems.
-N-Hance provides the eco-friendly solution of renewing your existing wood surfaces.
+N-Hance provides the eco-friendly solution of refinishing your existing wood surfaces.

 Why is dust-free air important?